ashley-breunich/gatsby/README.md

 To get up and running with Gatsby, you will need to have a recent version of Node.js installed on your computer.
 It can work with AWS and Heroku quite easily.
 There is documentation for both processes.

 #### Ramp-Up Projects
 I think it would take a junior developer with a background in React a full work day to get familiar with the program.
 Obviously there is a lot to explore.
-We did not work with Graph QL at all so I am sure that would take longer to learn.
+We did not work with Graph QL at all so I am sure that would take longer to learn that query language.

 #### Community Support and Adoption Levels
 The following websites use Gatbsy: